tfpauly/privacy-proxy/draft-privacy-token.md

 The structure fields are defined as follows:

 - "version" is a 1-octet integer.
-This document defines version 1.
+This document defines version 1 and 2.

 - "key_id" is a collision-resistant hash that identifies the key used to produce the signature.
 This is generated as SHA256(public_key), where public_key